dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 - Ask employees!
 - Think positive - are we encouraging success or correcting mistakes?
 Encouraging success makes people feel valued.
 - Are we celebrating success?
 Are we recognizing and rewarding employees?
 (How's our DVIP pool?)
-- Are we celebratiing milestones in years of employment?
+- Are we celebrating milestones in years of employment?
 Do we value tenure?
 Do we celebrate careers?
 Careers are different than job titles.
 Valuing employees in the workplace means also valuing all the experience, insight, and advice they’ve gained that helps them be their best in their current role and helps your team.
 Celebrate the years of service they give to you, and the years of experience they’ve gained throughout their career.
 - Do we have solid training and skills development opportunities?

 ### 8. Responsibility